THE BIGGEST PROBLEM

 Recent studies with global climate models suggest that new equilibrium could be found between 5 and 10 degrees warmer, but that at some point the natural damping effect is overwhelmed and a runaway greenhouse warming transforms the climate of Earth to something more resembling Venus.

 On May 19, 2009, Woods Hole Research Laboratory and the Massachusetts Institute of Technology released a study involving more than 400 supercomputer runs of the best climate data currently available.
-Conclusion: The effects of climate change are twice as severe as estimated just six years ago, and the probable median of surface warming by 2100 is now 5.2 °C, compared to a finding of 2.4 °C as recently as 2003.
+Conclusion: The effects of climate change are twice as severe as estimated just six years earlier, and the probable median of surface warming by 2100 is 5.2 °C, compared to a finding of 2.4 °C as recently as 2003.
 Moreover, the study rated the possibility of warming to 7.4 °C by the year 2100 (and still accelerating thereafter) at 90 percent — in spite of our feeble efforts at “cap and trade,” “contraction and convergence,” or a “clean development mechanism.”

 Another report, released in 2009 by the Global Humanitarian Forum, found that 300,000 deaths per year are already attributable to climate-change-related weather, food shortages, and disease.
 That figure could be called our baseline, or background count — of the 20th-century-long experience of a temperature change of less than 1 °C.